Acry/Acry.github.io/python.md

 [Action Tags](action_tags.html) is done in Python 3 and GTK.

-I finished most of the Demos, now I am in progress of cleaning and pushing.
+I finished most of the Demos, now I am in the progress of cleaning and pushing.

 ### PyGObject Demos